josecgil/oblique-js/README.md

 ##The data-ob-var attribute

-You can create a variable in Oblique and use it in data-ob-model or data-ob-var expressions with the `data-ob-var` attribute.
+You can create variables in `oblique.js` and use it in `data-ob-model`  or `data-ob-var` expressions with the `data-ob-var` attribute.
 This attribute can be declared without a `data-ob-directive` attribute in the same tag.

 Here is an usage example:
 ```